 Before even diving deep into SEO, there are a few steps you can take to improve your visibility on the web:

 - Fill out your business info on Google My Business.
-This lets you set your business location, trading hours, website URL, as well as add photos related to your products and services.
-Include lots of photos of the inside and outside of your premises so visitors know exactly how to find you and what to expect when they arrive.
+This lets you set your business location, trading hours, and website URL and add photos of your products and services.
+Include lots of photos of the inside and outside of your premises, so visitors know how to find you and what to expect when they arrive.

 Completing those two simple tasks will already put you far ahead of your competitors.
 Let’s now dive into SEO strategy and how you can improve your visibility online.